xgmitt00-220814/Type1toUnicode/README.md

 https://www.iceni.com/infix.htm

-Trial is limited to 30 days, but that should be more than enough to fine-tune your JSON file.
+Trial is limited to 30 days which should be more than enough to fine-tune your JSON file.
 Plus, the company offers cheap monthly subscription after that.

 **Rule #1: unless necessary, don't try to repair all the fonts.** Real-world documents may contain dozens of fonts, but usually only one or two of them hold bulk of the text.
 The rest are for headings, image labels, special symbols (greek, math, dingbat etc.) and other "auxilliary" content.
 It's pretty common that such fonts contain less than 10 characters and contribute little practical information.
 Symbol fonts in particular are very laborious to repair, as we can tell from our experience.
 Nevertheless, [to_unicode.json](to_unicode.json) does contain maps for some such fonts; we were repairing about 200 similar magazines, so the effort was more justified.
 Remember: if you want to skip some font family, simply don't put its name anywhere within the JSON file.

 So as the first step, you need to decide which font families you wish to repair and which ones you'll ignore.
 This is where Infix PDF Editor comes in handy for the first time.
 If you activate "Edit text" mode and click anywhere into text, its font name will be displayed in the small field on the left.

 ![Infix-click-font](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/c1b98156-0d36-4200-bddf-594ccfe05874)